tpope/gem-browse/README.markdown

     gem clone rails
     gem clone -d ~/src capybara

-And tell it to open the gem in your editor afterwards.
+And you can tell it to open the gem in your editor afterwards.

     gem clone -o rack
     gem clone -oe mvim -d /tmp gem-browse